Angvlar Product Security

 d.
 Phishing attacks.
 We do not accept phishing of users or staff as a security vulnerability that we can manage or mitigate.
 If you do find one, please don’t hesitate to get in touch so we can take some steps to remove it from public consumption.

 e.
-Third party plugins or browser based scripts used to enhance or alter the Angvlar products.
-If you use a tool to alter how the Angvlar sites look or interact and you discover a vulnerability with the tool, you are best to disclose the issue to the project maintainer.
+Third-party plugins or browser-based scripts used to enhance or alter the Angvlar products.
+If you use a tool to alter how the Angvlar sites look or interact and discover a vulnerability with the tool, you are best to disclose the issue to the project maintainer.

 f.
 Presence of banner or version information.
-On its own we don’t consider the showing of product version a vulnerability.
+On its own, we don’t consider the showing of the product version a vulnerability.
 However, if you find a very outdated version or think it defines a security risk, please get in touch.

 g.
 Denial of service attacks.
 In the interest of service availability, we strongly discourage anyone who uses automated tools that generate significant volumes of traffic that may impact our users.

 h.
 General security advice without an identified vulnerability report.
-While it’s appreciated that people reach out to our team regarding general security advice such as not using exposed HTTP query parameters, without an attached vulnerability we will not award the submission as on their own they are not a security risk.
+While it’s appreciated that people reach out to our team regarding general security advice, such as not using exposed HTTP query parameters, without an attached vulnerability, we will not award the submission.

-If you are ever unsure about whether the vulnerability you are testing is questionable or may fall into the non-qualifying category, please get in touch with us for guidance.
+If you are ever unsure whether the vulnerability you are testing is questionable or may fall into the non-qualifying category, please contact us for guidance.

 |Name||Dates of reports|